stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 In this 60min hands-on Workshop A, we aim to have the leadership team comfortable with working in one digital workspace, which means:

-creating and evolving the strategy tree (remembering step #2)
+* creating and evolving the strategy tree (remembering step #2)

-powering the strategy tree with 6 elements of collaboration - switching from multiple apps and comms, to one digital workspace (initially for the purpose of aligning to and evolving the strategy tree)
+* powering the strategy tree with 6 elements of collaboration - switching from multiple apps and communication mediums, to one digital workspace (initially for the purpose of aligning to and evolving the strategy tree)

-understanding security/confidentiality and how to leverage @org-design
+* understanding security/confidentiality and how to leverage @org-design

 Just like learning a new language or preparing to complete in a big sporting event, you jump in and commit daily for the next 7-21 days, before Workshop B.